-The hardest hit states in the past week include California, which reported 871,992 new claims, and New York, which reported over 286,000.
+The hardest-hit states in the past week include California, which reported 871,992 new claims, and New York, which reported over 286,000.

-The economic catastrophe has been felt most viscerally in industries affected by stay at home orders, such as food service.
+The economic catastrophe has been felt most viscerally in industries affected by stay-at-home orders, such as food service.
 But Department of Labor press releases from the past several weeks have also described hits to industries like manufacturing, healthcare and social assistance, retail and wholesale, and construction.

 It’s also disproportionately hit those with less wealth and assets overall.
-The share of people who were able to pay even a portion of their April rent dropped a precipitous 13 points from April 2019 to April 2020, according to new data from a landlord trade organization, the National Multifamily Housing Council.
+The share of people who were able to pay even a portion of their April rent dropped a precipitous 13 percentage points from April 2019 to April 2020, according to new data from a landlord trade organization, the National Multifamily Housing Council.